 Carol Blakney Designs – Muncie artist and environmental activist Carol Blakney discovered that one of the best places to learn about the wonders of nature is her own backyard, and she started a greeting card business to prove it.
 You can find her designs online or at the Downtown Farm Stand, in Muncie.

 Indiana Living Green – news about environmentally friendly practices and products for a sustainable lifestyle, especially geared to Hoosiers.
 Includes links and articles from the Indiana Living Green magazine.

 Jack's Camera – the best place to buy binoculars in East Central Indiana.
 Get personalized help in choosing binoculars and any needed accessories at Jack's, located at 300 E. Main St. in Muncie.

 Minnetrista – a focal point in Delaware County for culture, history, environmental education, and a wide range of other topics.

-Seedy Sally's – Pendleton store owned and operated by long-time RCAS member and friend, Scott Anderson, that is known for fine customer service and high-quality products for birds and pets.
+Seedy Sally's – Pendleton store owned and operated by long-time RCAS member and friend, Scott Andersen, that is known for fine customer service and high-quality products for birds and pets.

 Tamarack Studio – beautiful watercolor notecards and prints, as well as other art, created by Cheryl Leblanc, biological illustrator.
 The cards are printed on 5" x 7" recycled matte coverstock, with matching envelopes, and are suitable for framing.
 Each set of seven covers contains six original illustrations (with one duplicate in each set).
 Included is a short natural history description of the subject on the back of each card.
 To purchase cards or other artwork, visit Cheryl's Etsy store or contact her at email@example.com or 765-730-3052.